Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Yeah, it makes sense now.

-So cool.
-You ever play at the Tote, Dave?
+You ever play at the Toad Day?

-A few times actually, yeah.
+A few times, actually, yeah.

-Oh, sick.
 You're so fucking cool.

 If your name was Keith, you'd be number one.

-Cut that cool, Keith.
+Oh, come that cool, Keith.

-Do Go On Presents Artifacts has been made with the support of the Community Broadcasting Foundation
+Dugan Presents Artifacts has been made with the support of the Community Broadcasting Foundation